 A personal goal was reached by Hallie Snyder by winning the state trading pin design two years in a row!
 The entire MI delegation will be trading her pin at the National Conference that will be held May 6-10 in Nashville, TN.

-about 17 hours ago, Treasa Dunn
+21 days ago, Treasa Dunn

 BPA States members and advisors